junesirius/junesirius.github.io/_posts/Supernatural/SPN_Crossover/SPN-Weeping-angel-whole-novel.md

 They meet when the stars are dying, and when the timeline is crashing.

-The eternity also has an end, just like the edge of the universe.
-Where everything is in a ruin, and almost every life comes to an end.
+Eternity also has an end, just like the edge of the universe.
+Where everything is in ruin, and almost every life comes to an end.
 They run into each other again.

 They watch the stars burning out in comfortable, but unspeakable sadness.
 They both feel it.

-"How's your human friends?"
+"How's your human friend?"
 The Doctor asks him.

 "His soul is still living in Heaven," Castiel tells him.
 "In a different plane.
 I'm glad they won't be affected by this."